gamcil/cblaster/docs/source/usage.rst

 There are two search modes, specified by the `--mode` argument.
-By default (i.e. `--mode` not specified), it will be set to `remote`, and a fully remote `clusterblaster` search will begin using NCBI's BLAST API.
+By default (i.e. `--mode` not specified), it will be set to `remote`, and a fully remote `cblaster` search will begin using NCBI's BLAST API.
 Alternatively, `local` mode performs a search against a local `diamond` database, which is much quicker (albeit requiring some initial setup).